infonomic/redux-saga-router-docs/docs/sagas.md

 ### setLocation

-`setLocation` stores the location in the `locationStack` current location.
-It accepts `CLEAR` and `PUSH` params that determine whether the new location will replace the current location stack, or be added to it. `setLocation` will ignore any router configured sagas.
+`setLocation` is a redux action (defined in `redux/actions.js`).
+There is both a saga - `updateLocation`, and a reducer that will respond to this action.
+The saga will update the current `window.history` with requested route path, and the reducer will decide whether to replace or push the location onto the current location stack based on the `CLEAR` and `PUSH` params. `setLocation` will ignore any router configured sagas.

 For more information on how to use `CLEAR` and `PUSH` props check [this doc](/docs/components)